Magnetic field draping around clumpy high-velocity clouds in galactic halo: Methodology

-We generate a 3D array of an overdensity ($\delta = \rho/\left<\rho\right> -1$) that follows the statistics ($\gamma$ and $\sigma_{\rm s}$) obtained from the above procedure\footnote{In addition to $\gamma=-3$, we also build clouds with $\gamma=-2.7$ and -3.5 for testing the dependence of the initial slope of the density power spectrum.
-The power spectrum amplitude is fixed in all cases.}.
-We use the {\sc powerbox} Python module (\citealt{Murray_2018}) which generates a periodic homogeneous scalar field with a given power spectrum.
-We first generate a cube at the highest resolution adopted in this work (i.e., 64 cells per cloud radius; Clumpy-R64) and then degrade the 3D array to lower resolutions when needed (e.g., Clumpy-R32 and Clumpy-R16).
+We use the {\sc powerbox} Python module (\citealt{Murray_2018}) which generates a periodic 3D scalar field with a given SPS.
+We first generate a cube at the highest resolution adopted in this work (i.e., 64 cells per cloud radius).
+We fix the spatial frequency $k=i/L$ for $i\in(-N/2, N/2)$, where $L=1.25\,\rm kpc$ and $N=800$, thus the output retains information about the assumed SPS at length scales larger than the highest resolution of the simulations.
+Then we degrade the 3D overdensity array to lower resolutions for models that use Clumpy-R32 or Clumpy-R16 as the initial condition.
 By doing so, we ensure that the density distributions at different spatial resolutions are fundamentally the same structures.

 Next, we apply a spherical kernel to the overdensity cube to set a boundary of the cloud that smoothly fades into the halo.
-The profile of the kernel is described as a function of the distance from the kernel center (r):
+The profile of the kernel is described as a function of the distance from the kernel centre (r):

 where $n_{\rm cloud}$ is the core number density of the cloud, and $n_{\rm halo}$ is the gas number density in the halo.
 The steepness of the transition between the cloud and the surrounding medium is controlled by the parameter $s$.
 By definition, $r_{\rm cloud}$ ($=0.1\,\rm kpc$) is a radius where the kernel density is halfway between $n_{\rm cloud}$ and $n_{\rm halo}$.
-We set a relatively sharp kernel edge ($s = 30$) that corresponds to a transition between the cloud and the halo gas over $\sim 4$ cells at the standard resolution.
-We move this spherical kernel around the overdensity cube until the center of the mass of the structures within the kernel matches the kernel's center within the size of one cell.
-This step is to prevent any imbalance of the mass distribution within the clumpy cloud.
+We set a relatively sharp kernel edge ($s = 30$) that corresponds to a transition between the cloud and the halo gas over $\sim 4$ cells at the standard resolution (i.e., 32 cells per cloud radius).
+We move this spherical kernel around the overdensity cube until the centre of the mass of the structures within the kernel matches the kernel's centre within the size of one cell.
+This step is to prevent any imbalance of the mass distribution within a clumpy cloud.
+We have confirmed that applying the spherical kernel has a negligible effect on the initial SPS at scales relevant to our study.
 Once the kernel is multiplied to the overdensity field, $n_{\rm halo}$ is added to all the cells.
-Finally, the cube is plugged in to the simulation as an initial density field.
+Finally, the cube is plugged into the simulation as an initial density field.
+For all the variations of initial clumpy clouds used in this study, we scale the densities of the clouds so that their total cold gas masses are roughly the same.
+See Table \ref{tab:init} and discussions below for comparisons of the clouds.